ashish2790/LendingClubCaseStudy/README.md

 7. Based on the counts, Grade B, C and D are top three in Charged Off
 8. Borrowers from Other category have highest tendency to default the loan.
 9. Tendency to default the loan is increasing from Grade A to Grade G
+10. Employment length of 10 years got more loans and they are the maximum defaulters
 <hr>

 ## Technologies Used